knime-community/community-repository-template/Converting_from_Buckminster.md

 ## Tests
 Unit tests should be in fragments of the parent plugin, with the name ending `.tests`, following the template at https://github.com/sroughley/community-repository-template/tree/master/org.knime.community.template.tests.
 Any existing test cases should have the `pom.xml` file from the above location added, and the `<parent>` `<groupId>` and `<artifactId>` tags updated to the values in the parent `pom.xml` file

+## Further Reading
+* "Eclipse Plug-in Development: Beginner's Guide" by Alex Blewitt (2nd Edition) has a chapter on 'Automated build tools using Tycho' and provides a good general introduction to converting Eclipse projects to Maven Tycho projects, although it does not specifically cover using Tycho-pomless (https://www.packtpub.com/product/eclipse-plug-in-development-beginner-s-guide-second-edition/9781783980697)
+* "POM-less Tycho Enhanced" (Vogella blog) gives an good overview of Tycho pomless (http://blog.vogella.com/2019/11/25/pom-less-tycho-enhanced/)